The Black Robe (film)

 The Black Robe (Die schwarze Robe) is a 1944 German drama film directed by Fritz Peter Buch and starring Lotte Koch, Richard Häussler, and Kirsten Heiberg.
+It was shot at the Cinetone Studios in Amsterdam and the Filmstad in The Hague, both in the German-occupied Netherlands. location filming took place around Börnicke Castle and Strausberg.
+The film's sets were designed by the art directors Hermann Asmus and Herbert Nitzschke.

 Synopsis

-An ambitious public prosecutor neglects her husband to pursue her career, but has to change when her husband is caught up in a court case.
+An ambitious public prosecutor neglects her husband to pursue her career, but has to change course when her husband is caught up in a court case.